timchinowsky/circuitpython/tools/docker-build/README.md

 # Building CircuitPython with Docker

-On a Linux machine with `docker` installed, an executable for any supported CircuitPython board can be built without setup by invoking the command `tools/docker-build/build <port> <board-name> <option>` from the CircuitPython root directory.
+On a Linux machine with `docker` installed, an executable for any supported CircuitPython board can be built without setup by invoking the command `sudo tools/docker-build/build <port> <board-name> <option>` from the CircuitPython root directory.
 For example, if the CircuitPython repo is located at `~/circuitpython` the commands

 ```bash
     cd ~/circuitpython